FESTIVAL VISION: “The cultural dialogue in all its aspects with emphasis on diversity is our main ambition to create solidarity in society.”

-The festival presents films in three competition sections as well as in Special Programs.
-Submitted films can cover any topic.
+The 2022 festival is also taking a hybrid approach, attempting to hold both an online and a physical event.
+Linz ISFF presents films in three competition sections as well as in Special Programs.
+Submitted films can cover any topic:

 Animation - international short animations max 20 minutes